 Our core policies and processes are endorsed by our Board of Directors and have clear ownership shared by our Director of Governance, Risk and Compliance, our Director of Procurement and our Global Head of Corporate Social Responsibility.

 This statement is made with respect to the financial year ended 31 April 2018 in accordance with s54(1) of the Modern Slavery Act 2015.
-This statement applies to Collinson International Limited, Priority Pass Limited, Lounge Key Limited and Astrenska Insurance Limited (each a “Collinson Company”) and has been approved by the Board of Directors of Collinson Group Limited and each other Collinson Company.
+This statement applies to Collinson International Limited, Priority Pass Limited, Lounge Key Limited and Astrenska Insurance Limited (each a “Collinson Company”) and has been approved by the Board of Directors of Collinson International Limited and each other Collinson Company.
 The statement will be reviewed and updated (if necessary) annually to reflect Collinson’s ongoing commitment to ensure its business and supply chain are free from slavery and human trafficking.
-This statement is signed by a director of Collinson Group Limited, the holding company of the group.
+This statement is signed by a director of Collinson International Limited, the holding company of the group.